A MAN who went on a rampage with a 4ft axe, causing £48,000 of damage to houses and cars, has been jailed for four-and-a-half years.

 Paul Hyde, 46, of no fixed address, admitted threatening his ex-girlfriend, Alison Hall, and her neighbour Pauline Hilton with the axe after a row about a Valentine’s Day card.

 Hyde and Miss Hall had had a whirlwind romance, but when they broke up, a day of heated text message exchanges between the pair followed.

 Hyde then went round to her house in Patricia Gardens, South Green, Billericay, on February 15 to collect his belongings, leading to the violent rampage.

 Sentencing him at Basildon Crown Court yesterday, Judge David Owen-Jones said: “You simply lost it.
-You went on a rampage with the axe and threatened lots of your neighbours.
+You went on a rampage with the axe and threatened lots of